sujit79/sentitment/README.md

 ## Experimental Code

-Code maps input string to array of strings and performs sentiment analysis.
+Code maps input string to array of strings and performs sentiment analysis. <br/>
-Not tested....
+Not tested.... <br/>
+Gives fraction for the sentiment within the text.<br/>

 # Sentiment